PerfectoMobileSA/Samples/Native/Ruby/README.md

 ## Running the project

+- Navigate to Ruby folder.

-Use ruby from command line/ terminal to execute iOS sample:
+- Run the below from command line/ terminal to execute iOS sample:

   `ruby ios/native.rb`

-Use ruby from command line/ terminal to execute Android sample:
+- Run the below from command line/ terminal to execute Android sample:

   `ruby android/native.rb`